Mikel Guillen is a Toronto based avant-garde artist and Filmmaker, Photographer, Designer, Film Translator and Anarchist Poet.

 Classic influences: Jean Epstein, Robert Bresson, Jean Vigo, Marcel L’Herbier and more.

-Modern Influences: Phil Solomon, Jean Marie Straub & Daniele Huillet, Andrei Tarkovsky, Stan Brahkage, Chris Marker, Béla Tarr, Michael Haneke and more.
+Modern Influences: Phil Solomon, Jean Marie Straub & Daniele Huillet, Andrei Tarkovsky, Stan Brakhage, Chris Marker, Tsai Ming Liang, Béla Tarr, Michael Haneke and more.
 So drawn into them and in terms of subjects like framing, subjects and mise en scène.

 For our connection through the night and its darkness and mystery.
 I consider Phil Solomon my mentor.